dcodesdev/rustfinity.com/challenges/student-grades-tracker/description.md

 Now that we know about vectors and hashmaps, let’s tackle something more challenging.
 In this exercise, we’ll build a system to manage and analyze student grades.
-This challenge will help you practice working with structs, hashmaps, and methods while managing a collection of data.
+This challenge will help you practice working with structs, hashmaps, vectors, and methods while managing a collection of data.

 The focus here is on functionality. **Ignore error handling for this challenge**; assume the input is always valid.